Staffordshire Women cricket team: History

 Staffordshire Women joined the Women's County Championship in 2000, replacing West Midlands Women, and won Division 2 in their first season, going unbeaten and gaining promotion.
 Staffordshire were relegated two seasons later, and reached as low as Division Four in 2008.
 They also joined the Women's Twenty20 Cup in 2009, winning two promotions when the tournament was regionalised, and since playing in Division Two and Three.
 In 2021, they competed in the West Midlands Group of the Twenty20 Cup, finishing 5th.
 They finished second in their group of the 2022 Women's Twenty20 Cup, before losing in the group final to Worcestershire.
 Staffordshire batter Davina Perrin was the fourth-highest run-scorer in the competition, with 242 runs.
-They also competed in the West Midlands Regional Cup in 2022, finishing fourth out of four teams.
+They again reached the group final of the 2023 Women's Twenty20 Cup, but lost to Warwickshire.

 Meanwhile, in the Championship, Staffordshire began their progression back up through the Divisions, winning promotion from Division Three in 2011, and from Division Two in 2015, with batter Evelyn Jones ending the 2015 season as leading run-scorer in the division.
 Their stay in Division 1 was short-lived, however, as they were relegated in 2016, and suffered a second consecutive relegation the following season.
 In the final two years of the Championship, Staffordshire played in Division 3, but did win their group in 2019.

+They have also competed in the West Midlands Regional Cup since 2022, finishing fourth out of four teams in the first season of the competition.
+They reached the final of the 2023 edition after topping the group stage, but lost in the final to Worcestershire.
+In 2024, the side finished 4th in their group in the Twenty20 Cup and 2nd in their group in the new ECB Women's County One-Day tournament.

-England batter Danni Wyatt made her international debut whilst playing for Staffordshire, and the county is also the original team of England bowler Georgia Elwiss.
+England batter Danni Wyatt made her international debut whilst playing for Staffordshire, and the county is also the original team of England all-rounder Georgia Elwiss.

 Players

 Current squad

-Based on appearances in the 2022 season.
+Based on appearances in the 2023 season. denotes players with international caps.